When we think how big God is, our fears will melt away as we begin to trust God.

 Was God making a mistake?
 (Let the children respond

-sent Gideon down to spy on the Midianite army.
-While he was creeping
+night God sent Gideon down to spy on the Midianite army.
+While he was

-around in the bushes, he heard some Midianites talking about how scared
+creeping around in the bushes, he heard some Midianites talking about how

-they were of the Israelite army!
-Gideon must have laughed to himself,
+scared they were of the Israelite army!
+Gideon must have laughed to

 Well this was the best news yet!
-Now Gideon was sure God would help him,
+And now Gideon was sure God would help

-so he began to prepare his men for battle.
-If you were sending soldiers
+him, so he began to prepare his men for battle.
+If you were sending

-to war today, would you give them tanks, guns, aeroplanes and bombs?
+soldiers to war today, would you give them tanks, guns, aeroplanes and

 But, what did Gideon do?
-Well, he rounded up a bunch of torches, no not
+Well, he rounded up a bunch of torches!

-those with batteries, but just sticks wrapped with rags and dipped in oil.
+No, not those with batteries, but just sticks wrapped with rags and dipped

-You had to set them on fire and then carry them around!
-Even
+in oil.
+You had to set them on fire and then carried them around!

-stranger, he sent men rushing around gathering up all the clay jars they
+Even stranger, he sent men rushing around gathering up all the clay

 His men stood there marvelling as Gideon counted them, "298, 299, ah, 300!"